Egg Freezing Costs

 Retrieval Cycles and Pregnancy

-The number of viable eggs retrieved is not guaranteed during your egg-freezing cycle.
-Sometimes, you may have to go through multiple cycles to retrieve more eggs.
-While egg freezing is an excellent option for fertility preservation, it’s essential to know that it does not guarantee a successful pregnancy.
-Before committing to freezing your eggs, it is crucial to speak with a fertility specialist to make sure you have all of the necessary information to make an informed decision.
+The number of viable eggs retrieved is not guaranteed during your egg freezing cycle.
+Sometimes, you may need to go through multiple cycles to retrieve more eggs.
+While egg freezing is an excellent option for fertility preservation, it’s important to know it does not guarantee a successful pregnancy.

 Success Rates

-Learning more about success rates is another crucial consideration before freezing your eggs.
+Learning more about success rates is another important consideration before freezing your eggs.
 As people age, successful egg retrieval, freezing, and fertilization rates decrease.
-Other aspects, such as ovarian reserve, egg quality, genetics, lifestyle, and overall health, can also impact the success of your egg freezing cycle.
-To learn more, look at our egg freezing calculator and pre-freeze program.
+Other factors — such as ovarian reserve, egg quality, genetics, lifestyle, and overall health — can also impact outcomes.
+To learn more, explore our egg freezing calculator and pre-freeze program.

 Invest in Your Future with Evolve